 We market and sell our products primarily in markets where semiconductors are manufactured.
-North American and European semiconductor manufacturers have located most of their back-end factories in Southeast Asia.
+North American and European semiconductor manufacturers, as well as third-party foundries, test and assembly providers, have located most of their back-end factories in Southeast Asia.
 The front-end wafer fabrication plants of U.S. semiconductor manufacturers are primarily in the U.S. Likewise, European, Taiwanese, South Korean and Japanese semiconductor manufacturers generally have located their wafer fabrication plants in their respective countries.